Post Author: Michal Czekanski

 What is your #REASONTOPRINT?

-Personally I love to see my work in print, ability to touch it, look at different light, play with it like combine it with other decorations on my wall.
+Personally, I love to see my work in print, the ability to touch it, look at different lights, and play with it, like combining it with other decorations on my wall.

-It make my art more real and make me feel like a real artist.
-Seeing my prints around me keep inspiring me and lift me up in difficult time, I feel that I give life to something beautiful and artwork start having own life by itself.
+It makes my art more real and makes me feel like a real artist.
+Seeing my prints around me keep inspiring me and lifting me up in difficult time, I feel that I give life to something beautiful, and artwork start having its own life by itself."

 Maria Mirage Triplex